elastic/elastic-charts/wiki/consuming.md

 import '@elastic/charts/dist/theme_dark.css';
 ```

-If using Elastic Charts in a project that already uses [EUI](https://github.com/elastic/eui) or some other styling library, you should import the **theme only** files.
+If using Elastic Charts in a project that already uses [`eui`](https://github.com/elastic/eui) or some other styling library, you should import the **theme only** files, which excludes reset styles.

 ```js
 import '@elastic/charts/dist/theme_only_light.css';